santiagosayshey/DigiBrain/Content/Projects/Factorio/Hive Mind Planet/Part 1 - Planet and Species Overview.md

 The planet's dominant life form has evolved three remarkable adaptations that make them both a formidable threat and a valuable resource:

 **Reinforced Exoskeletons**
 Their chitinous armor represents a leap in evolutionary engineering.
-The exoskeleton's molecular structure incorporates trace metals throughout, creating a material that surpasses any Earth-based equivalent in strength-to-weight ratio.
+The exoskeleton's molecular structure incorporates trace metals throughout, creating a material that surpasses any Nauvis-based equivalent in strength-to-weight ratio.
 This metallic integration makes their armor incredibly durable but also introduces a critical vulnerability to electrical attacks.

 This unique chitin demonstrates extraordinary properties: